Cosmetics empire to luxury rides: A look at Kylie Jenner's net worth

 A look at Kylie Jenner’s net worth

-While several reports claim that the American reality TV star has a net worth of USD 1 billion (Rs 8, 251 crores approx) as of 2022, Forbes says otherwise.
-According to Forbes June 2022 edition, Kylie Jenner’s net worth is around USD 600 million (Rs 4, 950 crores approx).
+While several reports claim that the American reality TV star has a net worth of USD 1 billion as of 2022, Forbes says otherwise.
+According to Forbes June 2022 edition, Kylie Jenner’s net worth is around USD 600 million.
 While most of her fortunes come from her maquillage empire, Instagram is yet another source of her major earnings.

 She also earns in big numbers from her Instagram account.
-Until last year, she charged a little more than USD 1.5 million ( Rs 12 crores approx) from each post on her Instagram account, according to leading Hollywood portal The Things.
+Until last year, she charged a little more than USD 1.5 million from each post on her Instagram account, according to leading Hollywood portal The Things.

-Coming to Kylie Jenner’s major source of revenue, the reality TV star who’s the founder of Kylie Cosmetics, sold 51 percent of her empire to global beauty company, Coty, for a whopping USD 600 million (Rs 4, 950 crores approx).
+Coming to Kylie Jenner’s major source of revenue, the reality TV star who’s the founder of Kylie Cosmetics, sold 51 percent of her empire to global beauty company, Coty, for a whopping USD 600 million.
 It is to be known that the manufacturing, packaging, and sales of Kylie Cosmetics products are all subcontracted to private companies.
 Pre-pandemic, that is, in 2019, she launched a skincare line named Kylie Skin.
 Fast forward to 2021, she also introduced Kylie Swim and Kylie Baby as other sister brands.

 She also serves as a brand ambassador for brands like Adidas and Fashion Nova and gets paid in huge numbers for promoting them on her Instagram account.